 Locke Didn’t Say That, Bro: Why Rent is not Theft

 Left-wing market anarchists sure can be an interesting bunch, with their focus on egalitarianism as the raison d’être for the free market, and their general contempt for real property.
-To wit, the mutualist/agorist crowd holds that while free market operations allow for the unlimited accrual of personal property, private property is a breach of the common ownership of natural resources.
+To wit, the mutualist/agorist crowd holds that whole free market operations allow for the unlimited accrual of personal property, private property is a breach of the common ownership of natural resources.
 In their view, mixing one’s labor with extant natural resources bestows no special privileges on the industrious, who have simply undertaken to improve the overall lot of the commons.

 This suspicious attitude towards full private property rights is certainly nothing new, going back as far as Grotius (although, in contemporary form, more associated with figures such as Proudhon).
 As Nick Manley points out at C4SS, the basic objection to private property is that, in theory, it separates labor from ownership; i.e., it allows for the supposed specter of absentee control.
 In essence, mixing land with labor gives no ownership rights beyond immediate possession.
 You are entitled to any personal property that you specifically labored for, but the private ownership of real property – immobile property fixed to the land – is a nonstarter.
 Landlords can extract rents which, in market anarchist terms, is theft.